Q: How can I fear insects less? How did you learn to fear them less?

 A: in principle, do the same as you would with any other animal.
 Use the least amount of force to prevent them from accessing you.
 However consider what's going on for the insect.
 Understand what kind of insect they are and the reasons they are acting.
 Are they just investigating you?
 Are they defending against a perceived threat?
 Are you encroaching on *their* space?

-The situation is different if someone is deliberately trying to take something from you (a bloodmeal, warm flesh in which to lay an egg).
+The situation is different if someone is deliberately trying to take something from you (a bloodmeal, warm flesh in which to lay an egg) or perhaps constantly treats you as a threat no matter what you do.
 Then you may consider whether you can truly co-exist.
 You are not obligated to support someone else's life at the cost of your health and life.
-You also may have the ability to leave a situation or alter your environment before resorting to killing individuals or categorical extermination.
+You also may have the ability to leave a situation or alter the environment before resorting to killing individuals or categorical extermination.

 My wish is that you will honor the insect's life and self-determination such that killing is an absolute last resort, when it really is either you or them.

-A: Firstly, the fact that you cannot know whether insects suffer is a good enough reason to abstain from causing suffering unless it really is a matter of your survival versus theirs.
+A: The fact that you can never actually know whether insects suffer is a good enough reason to abstain from causing suffering unless it really is a matter of your survival versus theirs.
+Also for reference, here are some articles about science being done on insects to understand insect interiority:

-Q: But if insects are tiny animals who think and feel, then the way we grind and trample them for fun/profit/convenience/overblown fear responses is unconscionable!
+Q: But if insects are tiny animals who think and feel, then the way we destroy them for fun/profit/convenience/overblown fear responses is unconscionable!

 A: Pretty much yes.
 Private property, nationstates, and business as usual all depend on ideological refusal to cherish insects and basically any "lesser" animal that the economy depends upon.
-If humans do not act upon these animals as expendables and renewable resource, there are no grocery stores or gas stations.
+If humans do not act upon these animals as expendables and renewable resources, there can be no grocery stores or gas stations.

 As humans we have immense power over insects particularly because they are so small and reviled.
 We can justify doing nearly anything to them and they cannot stop us.